thedevdojo/voyager/README.md

 php artisan voyager:admin your@email.com
 ```

-If you did not install the dummy data and you wish to create a new admin user you can pass the `--create` flag, like so:
+If you did not install the dummy data and you wish to create a new admin user, you can pass the `--create` flag, like so:

 ```bash
 php artisan voyager:admin your@email.com --create